Leaderboard

 4 points

-While I have no doubt this is true at least regarding distortion measurements, I have owned very powerful amps which sounded great at low volume levels.
+4. While I have no doubt this is true at least regarding distortion measurements, I have owned very powerful amps which sounded great at low volume levels.
 Both a Phase Linear 400 II and a QSC PLX1804 (900WPC @ 4 Ohm) sounded good at any volume.
 I am using the QSC amp on Quarter Pies at less than a watt on average.
 Overkill never sounded so good.
-Neither was quite as good as my 25 WPC class A DIY Pass amp, but that is IMHO in another class.3 points
+Neither was quite as good as my 25 WPC class A DIY Pass amp, but that is IMHO in another class.

-I like them also but ultimately caps are way down on my list of sonic priorities.
+5. I like them also but ultimately caps are way down on my list of sonic priorities.
 As long as my ears aren’t telling me they’re awful and I know they’re up to spec I’m ok with them.
 After putting the A/Sonicaps back in yesterday I can confirm that they easily meet the above criteria for me to enjoy them.
-Today they’ll get to play with the latest addition to the family , a McIntosh MC225 which never sounds less then great anyway.3 points
+Today they’ll get to play with the latest addition to the family , a McIntosh MC225 which never sounds less then great anyway.

 2 points

-That is usually mentioned in the context of class AB amplifiers, in which one device amplifies the positive half of the waveform and another device amplifies the negative half, with a small region of overlap in-between.
+9. That is usually mentioned in the context of class AB amplifiers, in which one device amplifies the positive half of the waveform and another device amplifies the negative half, with a small region of overlap in-between.
 There is a slight anomaly in the region where one device hands-off to the other; it is called "crossover distortion" for intuitive reasons.
 That crossover distortion is constant, regardless of the amplitude of the waveform being amplified.
 So at low power levels the amplitude of the crossover distortion is larger, relative to the amplitude of the audio waveform, than it is at high levels.
 Therefore, as a percentage of the total output, the crossover distortion gets lower as the power gets higher.
 As the power output rises, at some point the amplifier starts to clip, at which point distortion starts to rise again.
 So there is a point where the overall distortion percentage, from all causes, is at a minimum.
-That is the "sweet spot" that you mentioned.2 points
+That is the "sweet spot" that you mentioned.

 2 points